 Church Street, Old Glossop, Derbyshire

-Royle House, dating from the early 1830s, retains some original features including a staircase with stick balusters and mahogany handrail, dining room with arched buffet recess, moulded cornice, four-panelled doors, door architraves and marble chimneypieces with paterae.
+The presbytery (Royle House), dating from the early 1830s, retains some original features including a staircase with stick balusters and mahogany handrail, dining room with arched buffet recess, moulded cornice, four-panelled doors, door architraves and marble chimneypieces with paterae.
 The passage from the sacristy in the house to the church follows the outer curve of the sanctuary apse.

 Original Date: 1836

 Conservation Area: No

-Listed Grade: II
+Listed Grade: Grade II